 What Is Chaga Tea?

-Chaga (Inonotus obliquus) is a parasitic fungus commonly found in cold climates, typically in Siberia, Alaska and Northern Canada.1 It is usually found attached to birch trees, with the infection eventually killing the tree and the mushroom dying soon after.2
+Chaga (Inonotus obliquus) is a parasitic fungus commonly found in cold climates, typically in Siberia, Alaska and Northern Canada.2 It is usually attached to birch trees, with the infection eventually killing the tree and the mushroom dying soon after.3

 While chaga may look like something you wouldn’t want anywhere near you or your beloved trees, it is actually popular for its wide array of health benefits.
-The high concentration of vitamins, minerals and nutrients it contains paved the way for chaga to be lauded as a superfood.3
+Its high concentration of vitamins, minerals and nutrients paved the way for chaga to be lauded as a superfood.6

-After numerous studies showed the benefits of chaga consumption, chaga product availability in the market has increased.
-These products range from raw chaga mushroom chunks, chaga tea, skin cream, lip balm and joint rubs.
+After numerous studies showed the benefits of chaga consumption, chaga product availability in the market increased.
+These products range from raw chaga mushroom chunks to chaga tea, skin cream, lip balm and joint rubs.
 However, brewing chaga tea may be the easiest way for you to benefit from this mushroom.

 The Health Benefits of Chaga Tea

 Before it became widely popular, chaga tea was already being widely utilized in Russia, Poland and other Baltic countries.
 It is valued for its antioxidant, antimicrobial and tumor-preventive properties.7 In addition to these uses, chaga tea may: